 - Scroll to the second option “apply update from sdcard” and press Home to select.

 - Navigate to the Root.zip file and select it.

 - When it is installed, select “reboot system now” and wait for the phone to reboot.

-- To check if your phone is rooted, go to you app drawer and look for an app called superuser with an icon of a pirate android with cross bones.
+- To check if your phone is rooted, go to your app drawer and look for an app called superuser with an icon of a pirate android with crossbones.
 If you see it, your phone is rooted.

 - Run the S5830 Odin Multi Downloader v4.38.exe program

 - When it is launched, check the three boxes, namely “One Package”, “Auto Reboot”, and “Protect OPS” as shown in the image below.

 - Turn off your phone and boot it into Download mode: press and hold the Volume Down + Home buttons, then long press the Power key till your phone’s screen turns up and you see the Download mode screen.
 Press the volume up when prompted.